spyder-ide/spyder-docs/doc/plots.rst

 |

-Finally, you can use the "Remove" buttons in the Toolbar to delete one or all the plots in the pane.
+Finally, you can use the "remove" and "remove all" buttons in the toolbar to clear plots from the list.

 .. image:: images/plots/plots-remove.gif
    :align: center